-Gmail is one of the most widely used email service providers, but it isn’t the most secure one.
+It may be one of the most widely used email service providers, but is Gmail secure?
 Google encrypts your emails, but the encryption isn’t strong enough to guarantee that your business contracts or personal conversations won’t end up in someone else’s hands (or in Google’s).
 You can prevent this from happening by encrypting your Gmail emails in a few simple steps.

 Google automatically encrypts your emails in transit with Transport Layer Security (TLS) encryption standard.
 TLS is better than not using any encryption at all, but you should still take Gmail encryption with a pinch of salt: